facebookresearch/phyre/INSTALLATION.md

  The simplest way to install PHYRE is via pip.
 As PHYRE requires Python version 3.6, we recommend installing PHYRE inside a virtual environment, e.g. using [Conda](https://docs.conda.io/en/latest/).

- We provide PHYRE as a pip package for both Linux and Mac OS.
+ We provide PHYRE as a pip package for Linux for python version 3.6, 3.7, 3.8, 3.9, and 3.10.

 ```(bash)
 conda create -n phyre python=3.6 && conda activate phyre